skooter500/GP-2019-2020/assignments.md

 - Loops
 - Functions
 - Arrays
-- Any other cool stuff you have taught yourself in P5
+- Any other cool stuff you have taught yourself in Processing

 Marking scheme: